Your Experienced Advocate For Social Security Disability Benefits

 When you apply for SSDI, you must provide medical and other information in order to determine whether or not you meet Social Security’s definition of disability.
 Disability is based on your inability to work.
 Social Security will only pay for total disability.
 No benefits are payable for partial disability or for short-term disability.

-Attorney Robert L. Cullen can explain the process to you in greater depth during a free consultation, but generally you are considered disabled for purposes of Social Security if you meet all three of the following criteria:
+Generally you are considered disabled for purposes of Social Security if you meet all three of the following criteria:

 - You cannot do work that you did before